 Time for a spooky new Frolic Afield.
 Back again on The Alcohol Profressor, I’m taking you all on a gaslight tour of New York City’s most famous haunted bars and taverns.
 Booo-zy Tales of Spirited New York will bring you face to face with spectral sailors, poltergeist pirates, and at the ghost of at least one drunken poet.
 Or, if nothing else, you’ll get a decent pint and a dram of Tullamore Dew.

 Brooklyn’s sprawling, historic Green-Wood Cemetery has fast become one of my favorite places in the city.
 This cemetery-as-park serves as the last resting place for many of the city’s most famous figures, as well as a few of its most infamous.
 On a recent walking tour of the cemetery, I visited some of the most notorious scalawags and tragic figures.

 Another frolic afield!
 This time I’m over on Alcohol Professor again, writing about the history of Brooklyn Brewery and the New York Distilling Company, two Brooklyn-local efforts sharing a common founder.
 Will whiskey be sampled after the tours?
 Sadly, not yet.
 But beer and gin?
 They’ve got that covered.

 This past weekend offered a rare respite from our recent rainy weather.
 And speaking of rare, we got the rare opportunity to visit one of the jewels of off-limits subway lore: the abandoned City Hall station in Lower Manhattan.
 The station was the first station on New York’s brand new subway line.
 As such, it was designed to be particularly showy.
 Designed by Rafael Guastavino, the station opened on October 27, 1904 as the southern terminus of the IRT (Interborough Rapid Transit).
 It boasted Guastavino tile, skylights, stained glass, and brass chandeliers.
 Unfortunately some years later, transit passengers began to favor the much larger, nearby Brooklyn Bridge station.
 Because the City Hall station was built as a loop, it could not be easily expanded to compensate for larger crowds or extended to serve Brooklyn.
 And the curved track left a precarious gap between the train and the platform.
 Use of the station declined, until it was finally closed on December 31, 1945.

-On Memorial Day Weekend 2013, we had the chance to go on a neighborhood walking tour conducted by the NYC Tenement Museum.
+On Memorial Day Weekend 2013, we had the chance to go on one of the many neighborhood walking tours conducted by the NYC Tenement Museum.
 It was a cold and sporadically rainy day, but that didn’t stop every tour that day from selling out — something I gather is the case pretty much every weekend, so if you want to go on one, book ahead.
 We chose The Lower East Side: Then and Now, which focused on the ways in which the architecture and ethnic make-up of the neighborhood has changed over the years.
 It was a fantastic walk despite the weather, and well worth the price of admission.

 Green-Wood Cemetery is one of New York’s most storied historic spots, a garden cemetery that was conceived not just as a resting place for many of New York’s most famous and infamous citizens, but also as a park and spot to simply promenade in your weekend finery.
 Located in Brooklyn and on the site of the Revolutionary War’s Battle of Brooklyn, the cemetery is a beautiful, sprawling oasis filled with greenery, flowers, monuments, and of course, some of the city’s most famous dead — as well as some local parrots.